gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 implicitly what we did in the previous section.
 Our pseudo-code function call would now look like `table.uniques(["Year", "Sex"], { "Name": omit, "Count": omit })`.

-But we could imagine other ways of including a column.
+But we could imagine other ways of including a field.
 Remember that each row in our output table corresponds to one or more rows of the input table.
 So we could say something like, "Add up the value of the Count field for all corresponding rows of the input table".
 This is a "group by" operation.
-We call it that because we're aggregating the values of the Count column *by* Year and Sex.
+We call it that because we're aggregating the values of the Count field *by* Year and Sex.
 It's a way of summarizing the data in our input table.

 For example, if we wanted to sum the counts for each name by year and sex, we would do `table.groupby(["Year", "Sex"], { "Name": omit, "Count": sum })`.
 This will tell us how many babies of each sex there are for each year.
 The output would look like: